Minejerik/omegaflightprotocol/PROTOCOL.md

 IMPORTANT, needs to be set before mode is even set, this tells the client where to land if all goes wrong.
 This just requires a location for the home inside of the message.

+##### `oftoclient.Discovery`
+This message contains the protocol version of the server, and can contain the server's software name.
+It is used to probe for clients, and should be used to verify compatibility.

 ##### `ofcommon.Command`
 This may end up being used by both client and server in the future, but is currently only being used by the sever to command the client.
 It requires just a type, information about what each type of command is given in the comments around the message.